-The Ph.D. degree is a content-based degree program that has three concentrations:
+The Ph.D. degree is a content-based degree program that has two concentrations:

-Coursework is broadly distributed across the various areas of mathematics, mathematics education and statistics.
-The Ph.D. degree is designed to (a) develop well-prepared teachers to teach college level mathematics/statistics and conduct independent research effectively in their areas of expertise or (b) prepare students with advanced knowledge and applications in mathematics/statistics to work effectively in non-academic environments.
+Coursework is broadly distributed across the various areas of mathematics and mathematics education.
+The Ph.D. degree is designed to (a) develop well-prepared teachers to teach college level mathematics and conduct independent research effectively in their areas of expertise or (b) prepare students with advanced knowledge and applications in mathematics to work effectively in non-academic environments.

 For students who are interested in teaching at universities, the program has a unique component of two courses on teaching pedagogy in addition to two semesters of teaching internships.